tberlok/paicos/README.md

 ## Example Jupyter notebooks

-I will upload some of these soon, please ask again if
+I will upload some of these soon, please ask again if not.